DETAILED ACTION

 identifying multiple locations in the neural style transferred image for hollow block placement, wherein at least two of the multiple locations are fixed locations apart from each other (Isaacs : [FIG. 24], 816, 817 are the two blocks (only one is correct block) and the white space in 819 is the missing piece of the image.
 [Col 13, lines 33-45], (81) The user chooses a puzzle piece believed to be the correct missing piece (S669).
 The choosing action can be for example performed by clicking on the piece with the cursor controlled by the mouse or other pointing device of the user interface.
 If the user is viewing the puzzle captcha puzzle on a user interface with a touch sensitive screen, the choosing action can be performed by user tapping the correct puzzle piece with their finger or other device such as a stylus.
 If the user is using a mobile phone or other viewing device as a user interface where a pointing device is not present but a joystick or toggle control is supplied, the choosing action can be performed by operator navigates to the correct puzzle piece and selects the piece);

-and selecting a missing block that matches a correct hollow block at one of the fixed locations in the (Isaacs: [Col 11, lines 66-67-Col 12, lines 1-7], (73) As already mentioned above, in one implementation, the puzzle is a jigsaw puzzle (see for example FIG. 20).
+and selecting a missing block that matches a correct hollow block of the procedurally generated hollow blocks at one of the fixed locations in the (Isaacs: [Col 11, lines 66-67-Col 12, lines 1-7], (73) As already mentioned above, in one implementation, the puzzle is a jigsaw puzzle (see for example FIG. 20).
 The Puzzle Captcha system places substantially equal weight on color, shape and pattern to create a puzzle that is simple to solve for a human but extremely difficult to solve for a computer.
 As a general overview, an incomplete jigsaw puzzle is randomly generated (see for example FIG. 22).
 The incomplete jigsaw puzzle has one or more pieces missing.
 Solution pieces are also provided (see for example FIGS. 23 & 24).
 These provided solution pieces include the piece missing from the provided incomplete jigsaw puzzle.
 Solving skills required to solve the puzzle include (i) visually matching provided puzzle pieces (solution pieces) with the missing piece that forms part of those pieces that have been assembled; (ii) choosing the correct piece requires the user to interpret shape and surface patterns.
 The jigsaw puzzle solution pieces may include identical pieces with the correct solution shape but only one piece will have the correct image section).

 A person having ordinary skill in the art, before the effective filing date of the invention, would have found it obvious to modify Aleksandrovich in view of Kubendran and “Cheng, Z., Gao, H., Liu, Z., Wu, H., Zi, Y. and Pei, G. (2019), Image-Based CAPTCHAs based on neural style transfer” by applying the well-known technique as disclosed by Isaacs’s method of completing the CAPTCHA puzzle by choosing the correct piece from the multiple pieces in order to complete the CAPTCHA puzzle.
 The motivation is to provide an improved method of generating a Completely Automated Public Test to tell Computers and Humans Apart (CAPTCHA), and more particularly to a method that can be used as an entry point to online websites or protected sections, pages or links of websites (Isaacs: [Col 2, lines20-25]).